tucher/JsonFusion/README.md

     std::cout << std::format("Error {} at pos {}", result.error(), result.pos()) << std::endl;
 }
 ```
-*No macros, no registration, no JSON DOM, no custom objects*
+*No macros, no registration, no JSON DOM, no inheritance or wrapping*

 ## Main features